 Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
-The trend indicates that Council will become more reliant on rate revenue compared to all other revenue sources.
+The trend indicates that Council will continue to be reliant on rate revenue.

 Appendices

 The following appendices include voluntary and statutory disclosures of information, which provide support for the analysis contained in sections 1 to 5 of this report.